accordproject/cicero-template-library/acceptance-of-delivery/README.md

 }
 ```

-You should see the following response:
+For the request above, you should see the following response:
 ```json
 {
     "$class":"org.accordproject.acceptanceofdelivery.InspectionResponse",